cxsquared/portfolio-v3/src/pages/games/mirrored/index.md

 date: "2014-10-01"
 category: released
 image: mirrored1.png
-tags: mirrored, android, puzzle, java, libgdx, released, game
+tags: [mirrored, android, puzzle, java, libgdx, released, game]
+comments: true
 ---

 Mirrored is a puzzle maze game with a unique twist of controlling two different characters and only being able to see half of each characters maze at a time.
 Initially created during the [2014 Global Game Jam](http://globalgamejam.org/2014/games/mirrored) with [Jess Luke](http://whitevoidia.me/) then expanded upon and polished for the next 6 months to a full mobile release on the [Google Play Store](https://play.google.com/store/apps/details?id=com.w131.globalgamejam.mirrors).
 My role was primary the game and sound designer and UI programmer but did a little bit of everything on the programming and art side.
 You can download and play it over on [Itch.io](http://wv.itch.io/mirrored).